codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 See [Argo's readme on Helm charts](https://github.com/argoproj/argo-helm/blob/main/README.md){:target="\_blank"}.

-### GitOps only/GitOps with Argo CD: Argo Rollout CRDs
+### GitOps Runtime only/GitOps Runtime with Argo CD: Argo Rollout CRDs

 You can also adopt only those CRDs that apply to Argo Rollouts.
 Adopting Argo Rollouts CRDs also switches ownership of the Rollout CRDs to the GitOps Runtime, and ensures that there is only one active Argo Rollouts controller active on the Runtime cluster.